Crankles/Data-Portfolio-Project-2/README.md

 # Python-Portfolio-Project-2
-## A short Python portfolio project
+## A short portfolio project using Python

 The aim of this project is show further knowledge of useful Python data science modules and techniques, in addition to data visualisation
 This is done by exploring a real-life dataset of life expectancy and GDP values of several countries